skulidropek/Rust-Docs/Documentation/Hooks/LastDev.md

     // Minimal code to demonstrate functionality
     Puts($"Map marker removed at index {index} for player {player.UserID}");

-    // Return null if the default behavior is not overridden return null;
+    // If the return value is not null, it means the default behavior was overridden return null;
 }
 ```